derbyjs/derby-site/md/docs/derby-0.6/components/events.md

 * `create`: Emitted before the component's `create()` function is called.
 * `destroy`: Emitted before the component's `destroy()` function is called.

-If the functions to be called aren't defined on the component, their respective events are still triggered inconditionally.
+If the functions to be called aren't defined on the component, their respective events are still triggered unconditionally.

 ## Custom events